 Development Studies, Amanda worked at the United Nations Industrial

-Development Organization (UNIDO) supporting government's with
+Development Organization (UNIDO)

 Michael dr. Logies,